Episode 1: The Weed Commotion

 "So Shawn, do you finally remember who I am?"
 Sen asked, sitting herself on her brand new desk in the Santa Barbara Police Station.
 Her legs were kicking back and forth and she had yet to actually wear formal police gear to work, which annoyed Lassie to no end, yet he didn't bother to bring it up.

 "You're that girl from the park the logical smart one who just went along with everything I did."
 Shawn replied, watching Juliet take phone calls across the hall.
 “I totally knew who you were from the start, just so you’re aware.”

 "You know, I think I'm going to have fun working on the team with you guys."
 Sen told him pulling out a pack of gum and popping a piece happily into her mouth.

 "Tell me, how do you get along so well with Lassie when you don't even follow his rules or dress code?"

 "Simple, Lassie likes me because I'm smart and think like him.
 Therefore I get a slide, I also can put up with you which is something he can't quite handle, so he admires me."

 "Huh," Shawn glanced at her.
 "I'll see you on the next case then."

 "The next case it'll happen in three days, wait for the call.""How can you say-" Sen was already gone however, she was now talking to Lassie about who knows what, a smile cracking on the hardened Head Detective's face.
 Juliet waved bye to Shawn as he left the Police Department to head back to Psych.
 He had a feeling he would never be able to understand Sen.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SI WatersWrite a Review